-The multiple datasets collected on 12 June 2002 allow for the examination of various boundaries and wave interactions and their influence on convection initiation.
-The boundaries and waves were well-sampled by ELDORA, Leandre II and dropsondes.
-Additional supporting information from the diverse array of IHOP 2002 instrumentation will be added.
+The multiple datasets collected on 12 June 2002 allow for the examination of various pre-convective, clear-air features and their influence on convection initiation.
+Most of these features, including a dryline, outflow boundary, internal gravity waves, mesolow, weak cold front and horizontal convective rolls, were well-sampled by ELDORA, Leandre II and dropsondes.
+Additional supporting information from the diverse array of IHOP_2002 instrumentation will be added to better understand the most critical processes affecting convective development in this case study.